Southampton-RSG-Training/industry-skills-agile-training/episodes/21-2-collaboration-workflow.md

 create a merge commit, squash and merge, and rebase and merge.
 Ensure this `Create a merge commit` is selected for now.

-Finally, select `Merge pull request` to complete the merge.
+Finally, select `Merge pull request`, add a commit message that describes it, and `Confirm merge` to complete the merge.

 :::::::::::::::::::::::::::::::::::::: keypoints